 - In a large bowl toss chicken drumsticks and thighs together with half the seasoning mix (approx 2 ½ tsp)

 - In a resealable bag or a shallow bowl combine flour with remaining seasoning mix.

 - Place one piece of seasoned chicken at a time in the flour mixture and press to coat evenly.

-- Put chicken, skin side up, on a broiler pan coated with non-stick spray.
+- Put chicken, skin side up, on a baking sheet or broiler pan.

 - Drizzle melted butter all over the chicken.

 - Bake chicken for 45-50 minutes until skin is crispy, and juices run clear.

 - Remove chicken from the broiler pan and let it rest 5 minutes on a plate lined with 2-3 layers of paper towels.

 - Place chicken on serving platter and serve hot or room temperature.
 Also tastes great cold, right from the refrigerator.

 Serving Suggestions: Great for the dinner table or on a picnic blanket.